Proctored Exam Instructions for Faculty

 - Set a deadline for students to make arrangements at their desired testing facility or with ProctorU.
 If students are completing their proctored assessment at the Springfield or Richwood Valley campus, they do not need to schedule an appointment.

-- If they plan to take their assessment at an off-campus location (excluding ProctorU), students will need to submit an Off-Campus Proctoring Approval Form to the instructor in advance of the testing date.
+- If they plan to take their assessment at an off-campus location (excluding ProctorU), students will need to submit an Off Campus Proctoring Approval Form to OTC Online in advance of the testing date.

-- Email all required information to Testing Services at least 24 hours prior to the proctoring period.
-If exams require paper and pencil (e.g. MTH courses), all materials should be submitted 24 hours prior to the proctoring period.
+- Email all required information to Testing Services at least 48 hours prior to the proctoring period.
+If exams require paper and pencil (e.g. MTH courses), instructors should submit all materials 48 hours prior to the proctoring period.